kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_manual.en.md

 ### Create All CustomResourceDefinitions

-Before applying the Helm charts, ensure that Kubermatic's CRDs are installed in your cluster by applying the provided
+Before applying the Helm charts, ensure that KKP's CRDs are installed in your cluster by applying the provided
 manifests:

 ```bash